 It’s not THC!

-THC is a psycho tropic cannabinoid, meaning it makes you high.
-CBD is not psychotropic.
+THC is a psychoactive cannabinoid, meaning it makes you high.
+CBD is not psychoactive.
 However, it has many of the same therapeutic effects as THC.
 The only main difference is that you will not get high or out of your mind from it.
 That’s great for people who just want to experience the therapeutic benefits this miracle plant can offer.